sinclairzx81/typebox/readme.md

 ## Benchmark

-This project maintains a set of benchmarks that measure Ajv and TypeCompiler compilation and validation performance.
+This project maintains a set of benchmarks that measure Ajv, Value and TypeCompiler compilation and validation performance.
 These benchmarks can be run locally by cloning this repository and running `npm run benchmark`.
 The results below show for Ajv version 8.11.0.

 For additional comparative benchmarks, please refer to [typescript-runtime-type-benchmarks](https://moltar.github.io/typescript-runtime-type-benchmarks/).